zoisite-rb/zoisite-rb/guides/source/action_mailer_basics.md

 ...
 ```

-You can also call the mailer from the Rails console and send emails, perhaps
+You can also call the mailer from the Zoisite console and send emails, perhaps
 useful as a test before you have a controller action set up.
 The below will send
 the same `welcome_email` as above: